jlmuldoon/air-photo-index/digitizing_air_photo_footprints.md

 7. Click the GEOTIFF download option for the map you would like to download.
 8. Save the file to your local computer.
 The file saved will be a zipped folder containing GeoTIFF files.
 9. Navigate to the folder where you saved the file.
 Right click the file and select “Extract All”.
 Browse to the folder you would like to unzip the folder to, then click the “Extract” button.
 The new unzipped folder should contain 4 files.
-10. Repeat all the substeps for Step 2 for each of the Approved Maps needed for your AVA before you move on to the digitizing process in Step 3.

 Further assistance in interpreting which scale of map to use can be found in the [USGS' Map Scales Report](https://pubs.usgs.gov/fs/2002/0015/report.pdf).